muety/wakapi/.github/ISSUE_TEMPLATE/bug.md

 **System information**
 Please provide information on:

-* Wakapi version
+- Wakana version
-* Operating system
+- Operating system
-    * If Linux: which distro?
+  - If Linux: which distro?
-    * If Docker: which image and tag?
+  - If Docker: which image and tag?
-* Database (SQLite, MySQL, ... ?)
+- Database (SQLite, MySQL, ... ?)